NinjaBearStudioTech/Documentation/Writerside/topics/input/ipt_design_overview.md

 > In OOP terms, the Input Manager implements the **Chain of Responsibility** pattern.
 It allows all Handlers to evaluate
 > incoming Inputs to decide on whether they will execute or ignore them.

+The Input Manager is also an implementation of the **Ability System Interface**.
+It will attempt to retrieve the Ability System Component from the current **Pawn** (regardless if the Input Manager is added to a Pawn or Controller).

+This also means that within an **Input Handler**, you can always access the Ability System Component from the Input Manager provided to all functions.

 ### Component Initialization

 During initialization, the Input Manager will bind itself the **Enhanced Input Subsystem** and load any Input Contexts